 Abby Chao is Co-Founder & COO of CollegeBacker, a simple and social way to save for college.
 In just 5 minutes, a parent can open a tax-advantaged 529 College Savings Plan, determine a personalized savings plan for their child, and invite family and friends to contribute.
 Plus, with CollegeBacker Gifts, anyone can kickstart a child’s college fund by sending a redeemable gift.

-Han Chang is a cofounder of InvestmentZen.
-An alum of Boston University with a degree in Computer Science currently based in Austin, Texas, Han has extensive work experience on Wall Street developing black box trading algorithms for high frequency trading firms.
+Han Chang, M.Sc. is cofounder of InvestmentZen.
+An alumni of Boston University with a Masters degree in Computer Science, Han has extensive work experience on Wall Street developing black box trading algorithms for high frequency trading firms.
 He also has worked in Silicon Valley as a web developer for companies like OKCupid and General Assembly.
 He is passionate about the role of technology in crowdfunded investments.
 Han is also an early cryptocurrency adopter, having bought his first Bitcoin in 2013.
 His advocacy for a more open decentralized financial system has been featured on TheHill.